English couple cracks the € 200 million jackpot in the lottery – but comes away completely empty

 The Brighton business student took the shocking news calmly, unlike her boyfriend.
 “I was overjoyed when I thought I had won.
 When I found out the truth, Liam was more dismayed than I, ”she said.
 He was already imagining her dream home.

 What is one’s bad luck has become another’s luck.
 A Swiss bet on the same numbers and does not have to share his huge profit.
-Rachel Kennedy and her friend Liam want to keep playing – with new numbers, and hopefully with enough money in the game account. * Merkur.de is an offer from IPPEN.MEDIA.
+Rachel Kennedy and her boyfriend Liam want to keep playing – with new numbers, like them Fulda newspaper* writes and hopefully with enough money in the game account. * Merkur.de and fuldaerzeitung.de are offers from IPPEN.MEDIA.